Table Of Contents

 - If you believe your landlord has violated the lease or a state law, you can try to discuss the situation in a calm manner and propose a resolution that works for both parties.

-When you have a personal plan from LegalShield, your attorney can provide unlimited consultation and advice, review your lease agreement and even contact your landlord to negotiate a settlement, all for only $24.95 per month.
+When you have a personal plan from LegalShield, your lawyer can provide unlimited consultation and advice, review your lease agreement and even contact your landlord to negotiate a settlement, all for only $24.95 per month.

 While everyone wants to avoid a long, drawn out eviction process, it’s important that you keep record, should you end up in front of a judge.